WTF is

 Hepatitis C & HIV

-Using condoms during sex will help reduce the risk of infection.
+Using condoms during sex can help reduce the risk of infection.
 People living with HIV who contract hepatitis C have an increased risk of liver-related illness and death.
-While both infections can be treated at the same time, coinfection can accelerate the progression of both viruses therefore curing hepatitis C will lead to better health outcomes as that progression is halted.
+While both infections can be treated at the same time, co-infection can accelerate the progression of hepatitis C; therefore, curing hepatitis C can lead to better health outcomes.
 Individuals living with HIV can be cured of hepatitis C. Having HIV does not decrease hepatitis C cure rates.

 Hepatitis D